K. Muraleedharan

+Kannoth Muraleedharan (born 14 May 1957) is an Indian politician and lawyer serving as the Minister for Health, Family Welfare and Devaswoms of Kerala.
+He represents Vattiyoorkavu in the Kerala Legislative Assembly.
+He is the son of veteran Congress leader K. Karunakaran, who served as Chief Minister of Kerala and as Union Minister for Industry.

 Early life

 Muraleedharan was born on 14 May 1957 to K. Karunakaran, the former Chief Minister of Kerala, and Kalyanikutty Amma in Thrissur, Kerala.
 His younger sister, Padmaja Venugopal, is also a politician.
 Their family hails from Chirakkal, Kannur.

 Muraleedharan studied at St. Joseph's Higher Secondary School, Thiruvananthapuram.
 After pursuing a BA degree from Mar Ivanios College, Thiruvananthapuram, he qualified in LLB from The Kerala Law Academy Law College, Thiruvananthapuram.

 Muraleedharan is married to Jyothi.
 They have two sons, Arun Narayanan and Sabari Nath.

 Political career

 Muraleedharan started his political career within the Congress party as a Seva Dal worker.
 Thereafter, he held the posts of District chairman and State Chief of Kerala Seva Dal.
 He was elected as Member of Parliament from the Calicut (Kozhikode) constituency in the General Elections of 1989 by defeating veteran CPI(M) leader EK Imbichi Bava and winning re-election in 1991 by defeating Janata Dal leader MP Veerendra Kumar.
 In the 1996 Indian General Election, he lost his seat to M. P. Veerendra Kumar and subsequently failed in Thrissur Loksabha seat in his comeback attempt in the 1998 election, before regaining Kozhikode seat by defeating Janata Dal national leader and former Union Minister CM Ibrahim in 1999.
 Thereafter, he held the roles of General secretary, Vice-President of KPCC and became the President of KPCC during 2001–2004.

 In February 2004, Muraleedharan was appointed Minister of Power in the AK Antony Ministry, though he was not a member of the Kerala Legislative Assembly.
 He was required to win a seat within six months to continue as the minister but lost in by-election from Wadakkancherry.
 Subsequently, he resigned in May that year.
 He is the only state Minister who was never MLA and never faced the legislative assembly.

 In 2005, when the Karunakaran faction of the INC party had differences with the party leadership and the UDF, some members of the party quit and formed another party named DIC(K).
 They allied with the LDF for the local panchayat elections of 2005 and had some success.

 However, for the Kerala Assembly elections of 2006, DIC(K) made a pact with UDF as LDF declined to make any electoral arrangements with DIC(K).
 DIC(K) contested in 17 constituencies but managed to get elected only from one seat mostly because of grassroots level cross-voting by Congress.
 Muralidharan lost the election in Koduvally constituency to P.T.A.
 Rahim.